 For founders: if you are building an OCR pipeline, do not pick one model - route by document type.
 This page gives you the routing table with the data behind it, so you can skip the bakeoff and ship.

-For engineers: the per-archetype CER tables below are the decision input for a page-level router.
-Use them to set your routing thresholds, pick fallback models, and avoid the models that hallucinate on your document mix.
+For engineers: the tables below show which model fails least on each page type.
+Use them to set routing thresholds, pick fallback models, and avoid models that hallucinate on your document mix.

 Why scanned PDFs are hard